REsteche/Google_Scholar_Bot/README.md

 This is my first telegram bot in python, and it's capable of managing connection to the official Google Scholar page available and interacting with the user to download the desired papers.
 If you need it, hope you like it!

-ps.: in case you have problems running it fell free to contact me at issues or my personal email:

- > rubenesteche@hotmail.com

 ## Requirements